Victoria 3

 - 23 % negative mentions

 The optimization of Victoria 3 has been widely criticized, particularly for its severe performance issues in the mid to late game, where many players report significant slowdowns and crashes, especially after the 1880s.
-While some updates have improved performance, the game still struggles with optimization, requiring high-end hardware to run smoothly, and many users recommend waiting for further patches before fully engaging with the game.
-Overall, the game's potential is overshadowed by its ongoing performance challenges, making it difficult for players to enjoy the experience as intended.
+While some updates have improved performance, the game still struggles with optimization, requiring high-end hardware to run smoothly, and many users recommend waiting for further patches before purchasing.
+Overall, the game's potential is overshadowed by its ongoing performance challenges, making it difficult for players to fully enjoy the experience.

 “I cannot overstate that this part of the game, although complex, is super fun if you like optimization and tinkering in games.”

-“Since the release of the sphere of influence and the accompanying patch, the game has depth, is well optimized, and fun to play.”
+“Since the release of Sphere of Influence and the accompanying patch, the game has depth, is well optimized, and fun to play.”

 “With the improvements to gameplay mechanics, AI, and the surprise uplift in overall performance coupled with the discounts running with the Steam summer sale at the moment, I think now is the ideal time to jump in if you've been on the fence about Victoria 3.”

-“Don't waste your time playing their games until they improve the performance, as this issue has been a problem for a very long time across almost all of their games.”
+“Don't waste your time playing their games until they better the performance of their games, because this issue has been a problem for a very long time across almost all of their games, yet they seem more interested in grabbing your money and adding niche options to the game that they justify for the cost of their DLCs.”

 - 3 % positive mentions